 - Receive your LEI number in minutes.
-Automated application processing time from 5 minutes to half an hour.*
+Automated application processing time from 10 minutes to 3 hours.*

-- Automated application - Fastest Legal Entity Identifier service - Get your LEI number in 5 minutes*
+- Automated application - fastest Legal Entity Identifier service - Get your LEI number as fast as 10 minutes*

-*After the credit card details have been submitted and the applicant is the legal representative of the company according to Companies House.
+*After the payment haas been submitted and if the applicant is the legal representative of the company according to Companies House.

-- Monthly subscription £5.90* - with each renewal the next renewal date is pushed 1 month to the future.
+- Or a monthly subscription for £9.90* - with each renewal the next renewal date is pushed 1 month to the future.
 LEI that will never lapse.

 *VAT will be added if applicable

 CLICK HERE TO SEE FULL PRICE LIST BELOW